PagerDuty/scheduler/README.md

 To run all unit tests and then integration tests: `sbt ";test;it:test"`

+## Contributing

+If you have a change, please make sure that you open a pull request that makes everybody happy:
+- Format the code to use the same style as the rest of the code;
+- Have test coverage;
+- Give a good description, rationale, etcetera in your pull request.

+We will do our best to respond to any incoming pull requests as soon as possible.
+If you are not sure whether we will be inclined to merge your pull request, feel free to open an issue on GH and ask us beforehand.

 ## Release

 Follow these steps to release a new version:
  - Update version.sbt in your PR
  - Update CHANGELOG.md in your PR